EmeraldLoc/tag/docs/GAMEMODES.md

 end
 ```

-Optional: If you want override runner/tagger names (like in Infection, or Juggernaut), you can head to the `get_role_name` function in `misc.lua`.
+Optional: If you want override runner/tagger names (like in Infection, or Juggernaut), you can head to the `get_role_name` function in `a-misc.lua`.
 There, head to the role checked, and add an exception for your gamemode.
 Example:

 Old:
 ```